Zichuan-Wang/ScoreOverFlow/README.md

 On the user panel, a list of all booked rooms will be shown.

+### Override reservations

+Higher priority users can override reservations made by other users.
+The users whose resevations are overriden will receive email notifications about the change.

 ### Cancel reservations

 For the list of booked rooms on the user panel, there is a button after each reservation item.
 Click the one that you want to cancel the reservation.

+### Batch Uploads

+Certain user groups are allowed to upload CSV files that contain reservation information and make many reservations all at once.

+### Manage rooms and facilities

+Admin can add/edit/delete rooms or facilities at a special panel.

 ## Dependencies
 Java 8, Maven (JPA, Hibernate, JDBC, JUnit, Mockito, PMD), MySQL